- Writer's Guidelines

 Banner photo: Rosie Dienhart

-For further information on 2020 theme contact Currents Editor, Kate Tarlow Morgan
+For further information on the theme or submissions contact Currents Editor, Kate Tarlow Morgan

 ConCurrents is a quarterly e-newsletter for members, the BMCA board and committees, and the BMC training programs to share news, photos, writing, and updates.
 It is a vehicle for keeping members in touch all around the world, and to celebrate our development and achievements as a community.
 Members may access and download all back issues of ConCurrents online.